Cold and flu season is upon us, so I thought I’d share my “Survival Guide Bag of Tricks” with you.

 As for seasonal allergies/hay fever:

-- Diffusing peppermint, eucalyptus, basal, lemon and tea tree oils can help.
+- Diffusing peppermint, eucalyptus, basil, lemon and tea tree oils can help.

 - Using sinus irrigation removes the pollen from your sinuses which really helps.
 Link below.